 For the honeymoon the usual rules for finding a cheap holiday apply.
 Be flexible and look online.

 More generally eBay can also be a lifesaver.
-You can dramatically slash the cost of everything from favours and invitations to veils and tiaras, leaving more money in the kitty to splash out in other areas.
+You can dramatically slash the cost of everything from favors and invitations to veils and tiaras, leaving more money in the kitty to splash out in other areas.

 Lastly, stores often have special wedding offers.
 A good example is Debenhams.
 If your wedding gift list is at their store they will give you a £50 gift card which can be handy to use for the essentials for the big day.